Conduct a pan-European UX study to validate design patterns for android choice screens.

 Defined design principles: fairness, switchability, education, inclusivity.

-2.Ideation & Prototyping
+2.Ideation & prototyping

 Sketched 80+ ideas, narrowed to 25, then refined 5 into interactive prototypes.